UDST/urbanaccess/README.md

 * Resulting networks are designed to be used to compute accessibility metrics using the open source network analysis tool [Pandana](https://github.com/UDST/pandana)

 ## Current status
 UrbanAccess is currently in a alpha release.
-Please report any bugs you encounter via GitHub issues.
 Further code refinements and speed optimizations are expected.

 *Forthcoming improvements:*
 - Documentation
 - Tutorial/demo
 - Unit tests
 - Speed optimizations

+## Reporting Bugs
+Please report any bugs you encounter via [GitHub issues](https://github.com/UDST/urbanaccess/issues).

 ## Installation
 pip and conda installations are forthcoming.
 To install UrbanAccess follow these steps: